folk-lab/FastDAC/FastDAC Command Reference.md

 # AWG FUNCTIONS

-The FastDAC has an arbitrary waveform mode where a sequence of DAC setpoints can be assigned to 2 separate wave arrays.
-Up to 100 setpoints can be configured for each wave, and the number of ADC samples to take at each setpoint is specified.
+The FastDAC has an arbitrary waveform mode where a sequence of DAC setpoints can be assigned to 8 separate wave arrays.
+Up to 4000 setpoints can be configured for each wave, and the number of ADC samples to take at each setpoint is specified.
 When an `AWG_RAMP` sequence is started, the AWG DAC channels assigned to each wave loop through the sequence a specified number of times, then the ramp DAC channels will take a step.
 The AWG waveforms will repeat until the ramp DAC channels finish their ramp.

 ## ADD_WAVE

 `ADD_WAVE` is used to configure the arbitrary DAC setpoints.
-For each setpoint the number of ADC samples to take is also specified (max 2^32-1).
-The function can be called multiple times until up to 100 setpoints have been stored, and should be sent in groups of 1024 characters or less to avoid a possible serial buffer overflow.
+For each setpoint the number of ADC samples to take is also specified (max 2^31-1).
+The function can be called multiple times until up to 4000 setpoints have been stored, and should be sent in groups of 10000 characters or less to avoid a possible serial buffer overflow.

 Syntax:
-`ADD_WAVE,{wave number (0 or 1)},{Setpoint 0 in mV},{Number of ADC samples to take at setpoint 0},{...},{Setpoint n in mV},{Number of samples to take at Setpoint n}`
+`ADD_WAVE,{wave number (0-7)},{Setpoint 0 in mV},{Number of ADC samples to take at setpoint 0},{...},{Setpoint n in mV},{Number of samples to take at Setpoint n}`

 Example (setting 4 setpoints with various sample lengths to wave 0):
 `ADD_WAVE,0,100.0,50,500.0,25,200.0,100,-5000.0,25`